 Applicability of Vibration Calculations

-Both comparison of calculated velocities with measured data and the physical limitations of the equations themselves suggest that even the more physically-realistic equations can be considered only as ways of approximating actual ground vibration velocities.
+I have not tried to present here a complete analysis of all the ways of calculating how vibration velocities vary with distance, as such an analysis is probably well beyond the needs of most people.
+However, it is fair to say that all the calculation approaches that have been developed to date have limitations in scope, accuracy and applicability.
+Both comparison of calculated velocities with measured data and the limitations of the equations themselves suggest that even the more physically-realistic equations can be considered only as ways of approximating actual ground vibration velocities and the related "safe distances".
 Even when local soil conditions are explicitly measured and taken into account, these more advanced approaches to vibration velocity/distance relationships can be in error with respect to measured vibrations by a factor of two or more.

 This is the reason that we have recommended throughout the CVDG (e.g. Vibration Regulation) that, when calculations are used to estimate vibration velocities, they be subjected to careful validation in the locale of interest and at least a two-fold safety factor be built into any velocity standard or "safe distance" derived from them.
 Any vibration with a calculated PPV near the upper limit of that two-fold safety factor calls for implementation of mitigation measures.
 Vibration velocity calculations can be very valuable in understanding how far from the vibration source damage might occur and under what conditions.
 But, that value is greatly increased when the equations are employed with real understanding of how they can be scientifically applied in the local vibration environment and what their limitations might be.